Bareboat Yacht Charter FAQ’s

 • Costs of refuelling the boat if the tanks have not been refilled.

 The security deposit is designed to cover only a single incident of a significant nature at any one time.
-In a situation where there is a significant loss or damage to key equipment like and outboard engine or dingy, the charterer will be entitled to an immediate replacement during the charter, but this is provided the charterer pays a new security deposit upon receipt of the relevant replacement or repair.
+Suppose there is a significant loss or damage to essential equipment like an outboard engine or dingy.
+In that case, the charterer will be entitled to an immediate replacement during the charter, but this is provided the charterer pays a new security deposit upon receipt of the relevant replacement or repair.

-Please note that the charterer will be liable for the full amount of any loss or damage caused by gross negligence or wanton or willful misuse of any equipment by the charterer of any of his/her party which exceeds the security deposit amount.
+Please note that the charterer will be liable for the total amount of any loss or damage caused by gross negligence or wanton or willful misuse of any equipment by the charterer of any of their parties that exceeds the security deposit amount.

 Gross negligence may include, but is not limited to: